-This document outlines the procedures for listing and registering jurisdictional programs and jurisdictional forest reference emission levels (FRELs) (hereinafter referred to individually or as jurisdictional element(s)) and nested projects and issuing vorificial jurisdictional programs under the vocal proponents, project proponents, VCU buyers, VCU sellers and any other entities participating in the VCU market.
-Note that the Jurisdictional and Nested REDD+ (JNR) Requirements (including the JNR Guide, JNR Scenario 1 Requirements, JNR Scenario 2 Requirements and JNR Scenario 3 Requirements) and its related documents provide the rules and requirements for developing urisdictional elements, and this document (the JNR Registration and Issuance Process) sould not be used for such purpose.
-Further, note that the JNR Validation and Verification Process sets out the requirements for the validation and verification of jurisdictional elements, including the Verra review process.
+This document outlines the procedures for listing and registering jurisdictional programs and jurisdictional forest reference emission levels (FRELs) (hereinafter referred to individually or collectively as jurisdictional element(s)) and nested projects and issuing verified carbon units (VCUs) for jurisdictional programs under the VCS Program.1 This document is intended for use by jurisdictional proponents, project proponents, VCU buyers, VCU sellers and any other entities participating in the VCU market.
+Note that the Jurisdictional and Nested REDD+ (JNR) Requirements (including the JNR Guide, JNR Scenario 1 Requirements, JNR Scenario 2 Requirements and JNR Scenario 3 Requirements) and its related documents provide the rules and requirements for developing jurisdictional elements, and this document (the JNR Registration and Issuance Process) should not be used for such purpose.
+Further, note that the JNR Validation and Verification Process sets out the requirements for the validation and verification of jurisdictional elements, including the Verta review process.